pppiyo/PillBuddy/README.md

 # Pill Buddy
+## Team Information
+- Developed by 4 people within 10 hours from finding an idea to the finished product.

 ## What it does
 - Helps elderly patients identify their medications through simple voice and/or text inputs.